1969 World Rhythmic Gymnastics Championships: Background

 At this point in time, the rules and interpretation of rhythmic gymnastics were still in flux; the first Code of Points would not be published until the following year.
 Mildred Prchal of the United States, who attended as a delegate, reported observing two distinct styles, one more rhythmic and practiced by gymnasts from countries such as Sweden, Denmark, and Switzerland, and one more balletic, seen in gymnasts from countries such as Russia, Bulgaria, and Cuba.

 During a judges' session, the possibility of allowing music with more than one instrument, or alternating between, was discussed, but ultimate Berthe Villancher, the chair of rhythmic gymnastics at the International Gymnastics Federation, decided that only one instrument could be used for the entire performance.
 It was also stressed several times to coaches and judges that rhythmic gymnastics should not resemble ballet too closely.

-18 countries sent athletes, with South Korea, France, and Holland only sending individuals and South Korea and Japan both competing at their first World Championships.
+18 countries sent athletes, with North Korea, France, and Holland only sending individuals and North Korea and Japan both competing at their first World Championships.
 In addition to the nations competing, two countries sent delegates, the United States and Israel.
 This experience led to the development and promotion of rhythmic gymnastics in the United States, particularly by Prchal.